“Should I start a blog” is something I hear a looooot.

 Of course your content needs to be good, but that’s just a given.
 You can have great content that no one ever reads because you haven’t marketed it.

 For new bloggers, there are many things you can (and should) do to drive traffic to your blog intentionally.
 This shouldn’t be a reason for not starting a blog.
-But once your blog is up and running, you do need to focus on getting people to read it and growing it.
+But once your blog is up and running, you do need to focus on getting people to read it and grow it.

 I suggest starting with learning how to drive traffic from search engines, starting with Pinterest (because it’s easiest), then moving to YouTube and Google.
 Notice that these platforms are search engines (not social media).
 I took Pinterest Traffic Avalanche (an online blogging course) and learned how to drive traffic to my blog through Pinterest.
 I get most of my traffic from Pinterest, and I highly recommend the course.